1101712/lucid-dreaming-out-of-body-travel/README.md

 the link in a new window, so that the user stays on the website after checking out the suggested external content.
 3. The third type is the "Submit" button in the UX survey.
 It does not have a "hover feature" due to it not being an active link.
-The "action" method is empty as of now, due to this project still being its early stage.
-- I do not have a server to receive the submitted surveys.
+The address for the action is taken from the example from CodeInstitute given to verify the form is being submitted correctly.
+To keep site open, used "_blank" to open in new window.
-Another aspect is that by default, buttons are not links.
-To override this, I used my CSS knowledge.
+- Another aspect is that by default, buttons are not links.
+To override this by buttons on Lucid-Dreaming and Out-Of-Body pages, I used my CSS knowledge.
 In order to make my buttons to also be active links, I have used the method **get** and pasted the link in the action.
 So since there is no "form" to be submitted, the button will now open the link mentioned in the "action".